lintje/lintje.dev/src/_docs/rules/commit-message.md

 ## MessageTicketNumber

 <%= version_label "0.7.0" %>
+<%= label "ℹ️ Hint", "This hint does not need to be resolved for Lintje to approve of a commit" %>

 The commit subject and message do not contain a reference to a ticket number.
 Link back to the relevant ticket/issue using the Git repository's hosting service in the commit message body.